 In this article we’ve covered:

-- How to identity a dirty stylus
+- How to identify a dirty stylus

 - How to clean a dirty stylus using a variety of methods